usesummit/models/README.md

 ## How to help

 We are still very much in the alpha phase.
-The most useful things at the moment are questions that help us figure out your interests and the future of SEL.
-If you have one, let us know!
+The most useful things at the moment:

+- Request access to Summit at usesummit.com and let us know you'd like to contribute
+- Use "Create with AI" to create models, then test them and place them here for others.
+- Sponsor this project!
+This repo is free and we have a generous free tier.
+Lets keep it that way.